orenavram/IgomeProfiling/README.md

 The code assumes existence of ```bash``` in order to run.
 This can be changed via ```local_command_prefix``` variable in ```global_params.py```.

+## Important flags:
+The following is are important flags, see help for details:
+* left_construct: Depends on experiment, default is for EXP12
+* right_construct: Depends on experiment, default is for EXP12
+* allowed_gap_frequency: Threshold for gappy columns
+* concurrent_cutoffs: If set then cutoffs are calculated concurrently, if not each BC run as a whole.
+* meme_split_size: Batch size of memes for cutoffs (if concurrent_cutoffs is set) and pValues calculation.
+* number_of_random_pssms: Number of random PSSMs for calculating pValues.

 ## Testing
 The code contains mock data for testing.